All You Need To Know About Adding Google Analytics Annotations

 Choose the visibility of the annotation between Private and Public.
 Users with “Read and Analyze” access can only create private annotations.

-Also note that if you are using the GAannotations analytics annotation tool, the process is similar but It gets even better with the automated annotation that comes with the extension.
+Also note that if you are using the Crystal Ball analytics annotation tool, the process is similar but It gets even better with the automated annotation that comes with the Chrome Extension.
 You don't have to manually set up innovations in your data.
 The automation feature makes annotations fast, enriched, detailed and you can always trust the insights you gather.
-So whether you are using Universal Analytics or Google Analytics 4, the GAannotations annotation tool works perfectly.
+So whether you are using Universal Analytics or Google Analytics 4, the Crystal Ball annotation tool works perfectly.

 How To Add Annotations In Google Analytics 4 (GA4)

 Subscription to GA4 is increasing as many marketers and analysts are migrating.
 Like we said at the beginning of this post that the new Google Analytics 4 does not have annotations included.
 But there's a way you can around this if you cannot do it without annotating your data.
-You can get the GAannotations annotation tool from the Chrome store and install the extension.
+You can get the Crystal Ball annotation tool from the Chrome store and install the Extension.
 The good news is that you don't have to lose all your annotations in your UA property.
 Instead, you can import them directly to your new GA4 data.
-Here is how to add annotations in Google Analytics 4 using the GAannotations data analytics annotations tool:
+Here is how to add annotations in Google Analytics 4 using the Crystal Ball data analytics annotations tool:

 Download the extension from Google Chrome.
 Install and enable.

 You will have a dashboard where you can use all available functions for your annotations.

 Open, click on “Add Manual” to add annotations manually.

 Include the information about the event or activity you want to track (name, event name, and description).